seazon/generator-flutter-boilerplate/README.md

 npm install -g yo
 ```
 2. Clone this repo
-3. Goto repo dir and build it
+3. Go to repo dir and build it
 ```bash
 npm link
 ```